Mar 1, 2024

 While you were busy entering numbers, your spreadsheet was automatically weighting and ranking all of your data points for all of your keywords — according to the tried-and-true model we’ve honed over the years.
 You’ll find these recommendations in the “Strategy Output” tab.

-3hk keyword strategy output 2022 png
+keyword strategy graphic screenshot 11 png

 Congratulations, you now have a data-driven keyword strategy!
 So…what does it mean?